-The 1st Harvest Strategy Implementation Workshop in November 2018, recommended that there are no additional fishing permits for industrial fishing vessels (>30 GT) catching yellowfin and skipjack tuna until the NTMP completes its review in 2019.
-Review of the NTMP commenced in March 2019, and is expected to be completed by the end of 2019.
+The 1st Harvest Strategy Implementation Workshop in November 2018 has involved various relevant stakeholders and international experts including Harvest strategy expert from SPC.
+The workshop recommended that there are no additional fishing permits for industrial fishing vessels (>30 GT) catching yellowfin and skipjack tuna until the NTMP completes its review in 2019.

-The 2^{nd} harvest strategy implementation workshop was held from 30 - 31 October 2019.
+The 2nd harvest strategy implementation workshop was held from 30 - 31 October 2019.
 During this workshop, the five priority selected management measures were discussed.
 All stakeholders attended the workshop, including relevant central and local Governments, fishing associations, industry and private sector stakeholders, international and local Non-Government Organizations, Scientists and Academics, agreed to implement these management measures, until the harvest strategies fully developed for the tropical tuna in the IAW.
+Review of the NTMP has been conducted since 2019, and currently in the process of public consultation.
+The updated NTMP will be legalized after its finalization this year.